DTUWindEnergy/TopFarm2/docs/pub_tool.rst

 Tool Publications
 ===========================
-This section includes publications directly related to the HyDesign tool.
+This section includes publications directly related to the Topfarm2 tool.

     .. toctree::
         :maxdepth: 1